 2030 Plan Goals

-- Using data from UI, decrease power outages by 10% through utility infrastructure hardening and improvements in tree health and strategic tree trimming
+- Using data from United Illuminating, decrease power outages by 10% through utility infrastructure hardening and improvements in tree health and strategic tree trimming

 - Increase tree canopy by 10% by increasing the number of trees planted, with tracking and maintenance programs